hpaluch/pic32mx-uart-pwm/README.md

 on RS232/UART port.

 WARNING!
 Work in progress.
-Currently it flip-flops two levels of brightness of onboard LED D6 each second.
+Currently it flip-flops two levels of brightness of onboard LED D6 each second and send ASCII character to UART2 PIN21 TXD, 9600 bauds.

 Used peripherals: